eclipse/elk/docs/content/documentation/contributors/buildingelk.md

 ELK is built using [Apache Maven](https://maven.apache.org/) in conjunction with [Tycho](https://eclipse.org/tycho/) to tell Maven how to build Eclipse projects.
 There are two parts that can be built: the Eclipse Layout Kernel itself, and the metadata compiler used by the main ELK build.
 The remainder of this page assumes that you have opened a shell in the `build/` directory inside your clone of the ELK repository.

-{{% note title="A Quick Warning" mode="warning" %}}
-Building ELK currently requires Java 8 and _will not_ work with more recent Java versions.
-We use Maven 3.6, but other versions will probably work just as well.
-{{% /note %}}

 ## Building ELK